How to flexibly use Anqi CMS template{% for ... in ... %}How to traverse data list with tags

 {% endcategoryList %}

-Here, the outer loop iterates over categories, and the inner loop iterates over the articles under the current category ID.
+Here, the outer loop iterates over categories, and the inner loop then iterates over the articles under the current category ID.

-3. Display friend links in bulk.
+3. Display friendship links in bulk